ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 - Compatibility: Wheels are compatible with _Python 2.7_ and later versions, while eggs are only compatible with _Python 2.4_ and later versions.

-- Efficieny: Wheels are generally more efficient and faster to install than eggs because they do not need to be built from source code.
+- Efficiency: Wheels are generally more efficient and faster to install than eggs because they do not need to be built from source code.

 In summary, wheels are the recommended distribution format for Python packages, while eggs are deprecated and should not be used.
 If you are installing a Python package, you should look for a wheel package if possible.